 Other programming languages

 Some languages can be added as a full port if the language is fast enough, which would involve about the same amount of work as the Rust port above.
-Slower languages would instead have an easy to use client library for SourceAFIS server just like the Python client above.
+Slower languages can have a wrapper around native library like Python port above or they can have a client library for SourceAFIS server.

 While you could simply buy some consulting time to have things explained to you personally, it might be preferable to instead sponsor documentation on the topic of interest, because documentation writing has more predictable cost, usually higher final quality, better permanent record, and a prospect of future updates.